 It may not even be a case of you purposely hiding emotions from your therapist.
 You might feel certain things during the week and then forget about them when you’re in therapy.

-An excellent way to deal with this issue is to keep a journalOpens in a new tab. of your emotions.
+An excellent way to deal with this issue is to keep a journal of your emotions.
 It will make the sessions flow more easily and give you and your therapist something to work off.

 If you’re scared or embarrassed about disclosing certain things, that’s completely normal.
 All therapists are trained professionals, and a reliable therapist will never judge you or make you feel embarrassed.